jest-community/awesome-jest/README.md

 ### Runners

 - [jest-runner-eslint](https://www.github.com/jest-community/jest-runner-eslint) ESLint runner for Jest.
+- [jest-runner-mocha](https://github.com/rogeliog/jest-runner-mocha) Mocha runner for Jest.

 ### Snapshot

 - [snapshot-diff](https://www.github.com/jest-community/snapshot-diff) Takes two values, and return their difference as a string, ready to be snapshotted with toMatchSnapshot().
 Especially helpful when testing the difference between different React component states.
 - [jest-snapshots-svg](https://www.github.com/jest-community/jest-snapshots-svg) Take a React component tree, and render it into an SVG.

+### Migration

+- [jest-codemods](https://github.com/skovhus/jest-codemods) Makes it easy to migrate to/from Jest with other test runners.

 ## Resources